holochain/docs-pages/src/concepts/1_the_basics.md

 These simple building blocks create something surprisingly robust—a multicellular social organism with a memory and an immune system.
 It mimics the way that biological systems have managed to thrive in the face of novel threats for millions of years.

-The foundation of Holochain is simple, but the consequences of our design can lead to new challenges.
-However, most of the solutions can be found in the experiences of real life, which is already agent-centric.
+While the foundation of Holochain is simple, the consequences of our design can lead to new challenges.
+But most of the solutions can be found in the experiences of real life, which is already agent-centric.
 Additionally, some of the trickier problems of distributed computing are handled by Holochain itself at the ‘subconscious’ layer.
 All you need to do is think about your application logic and the validation rules for your data.

 ## Key takeaways